aws-amplify/amplify-category-api/packages/amplify-graphql-transformer/API.md

 import { AppSyncAuthConfiguration } from '@aws-amplify/graphql-transformer-interfaces';
 import { AssetProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import { Construct } from 'constructs';
-import { DatasourceProvisionConfig } from '@aws-amplify/graphql-transformer-interfaces';
+import { DataSourceType } from '@aws-amplify/graphql-transformer-interfaces';
-import { DatasourceType } from '@aws-amplify/graphql-transformer-core';
 import { GraphQLTransform } from '@aws-amplify/graphql-transformer-core';
 import { IFunction } from 'aws-cdk-lib/aws-lambda';
 import { NestedStackProvider } from '@aws-amplify/graphql-transformer-interfaces';